go-swagger/go-swagger/swagger/README.md

 The goals are to be as unintrusive as possible.
 The swagger spec is the source of truth for your application.

-The reference framework will make use of a swagger muxer that is based on the denco router.
+The reference framework will make use of a swagger API that is based on the denco router.

 The general idea is that it is a middleware which you provide with the swagger spec.
 This document can be either JSON or YAML as both are required.